A Complete Guide to Small Business Licenses in California

 Step 6: Register for State and Federal Taxes

 Once you’ve obtained your licenses, ensure that your business is registered for any necessary state and federal taxes.
 You’ll likely need to register with the California Employment Development Department (EDD) if you have employees.
-You’ll also need to apply for a Federal Employer Identification Number (EIN) if you plan on hiring employees or operating as a corporation or LLC.

 Step 7: Comply with Other Permits or Zoning Laws